 The purpose of the course is for students to develop knowledge and abilities within the field of entrepreneurship and innovation within early stages of development.
-Focus is put upon formylation and development of entrepreneurial and innovative ideas and includes some ability to make judgements on potential for commercialisation.
+Focus is on the formulation and development of entrepreneurial and innovative technological ideas in eHealth and includes some ability to assess the potential of commercialisation.
 The learning outcomes are that students should:

-- be able to understand and define the concepts of innovation and entrepreneurship in general as well as in the context of their own area of technology and knowledge - have basic knowledge on theories and tools for idea development and, on a general level, know what is included in a business development process and of what commonly is included in a business plan - be able to give an account of the information and analyses required to verify an idea and have ability to judge the commercial potential of an hypothesised innovative/entrepreneurial venture - have ability to communicate a business idea proposal orally and in writing.
+- be able to define the concepts of innovation and entrepreneurship in general as well as in the context of their own area of technology and in the context of eHealth - have basic knowledge on theories and tools for idea development - be able to give an account of the information and analyses required to verify an idea and have ability to assess its commercial potential - describe, on an overall level, the regulatory framework relevant to eHealth and, for a given idea, identify relevant parts of this framework - be able to communicate a business idea proposal orally and in writing - be able to describe the development and implementation of innovative business ideas in the eHealth area from an overall system perspective, including how individuals and organizations can participate in this development.